BehnazF/360-Room-CSULB/README.md

 1. Room Simple:
     has a basic image texture.
 It responds to Arduino input (pressing the button makes the ​room rotates in the opposite direction).
+    *note you have to change the "port name" under the "Arduino to Unity" code. eg. SerialPort sp = new SerialPort("COM6", 9600); >> Change "COM6" to your port number.

 2. Room with Graph Shader:
     has a basic graph shader with a glowing effect.